How to Fix Blue Lagoon Hair

 in 3-Steps:

-Step 1) Bring Clarifying Shampoo.
+Step 1) Bring Clarifying/Charcoal Shampoo.
 This will remove ALL minerals (& silica) from your hair.
 At home, I got the best results with a charcoal shampoo.
-Charcoal actually pulls out unwanted materials from your hair.
+Charcoal actually pulls out unwanted materials from your hair, including silica.
 Once I used this shampoo, my hair actually felt normal for the first time in weeks!

-Step 3) Bring a Great Deep Conditioner & Leave it in Overnight.
-It must have ZERO protein in it, like Neutrogena’s Deep Recovery Mask.
-Leave in for at least 3-5 minutes ~ or overnight, & really let it soak in.
+Step 3) Bring a Protein-Free Deep Conditioner & Leave it on Overnight.
+It must have ZERO protein in it, like Shea Moisture’s Deep Moisturizing Masque.
+Leave the masque in for at least 3-5 minutes ~ or preferably overnight, to really let it soak in.
 After, your hair should feel soft again, not like horse hair!
-If you prefer organic (without parabens), try Shea Moisture’s Frizz Defense.
-It has no protein in it & smells like heaven ~ & is great for wavy hair.

 And That’s It!